Lía Borrero

-Lía Victoria Borrero González (born August 22, 1976) is a Panamanian beauty queen who the first Panamanian delegate in history to win a major beauty pageant, the title of Miss International 1998.
+Lía Victoria Borrero González (born August 22, 1976) is a Panamanian model and beauty queen who was the first Panamanian delegate in history to win a major beauty pageant, the title of Miss International 1998.

 Early life

 Lía won her first beauty contest in early 1996 when she became queen of the Las Tablas carnival, a title that had previously been won by her aunt by the same name Lía Victoria Borrero de Jurado.

 Señorita Panamá

 She competed in the Miss Panama competition that same year, where she beat other 14 contestants and became Miss Panama 1996.
 This gave her the opportunity to compete in the Miss Universe 1997 pageant, broadcast live from Miami Beach, Florida.

 Miss Universe

 She was a Top 6 finalist, the highest placement ever by a Panamanian at the time (a record that would not be surpassed until 2002).
 Miss USA, Brook Mahealani Lee would be the eventual winner.